How to Fight Insomnia

 Get bedding tailored to your needs

 Not only is your environment important to your sleep, but so is your bedding.
 There are three factors to keep in mind when choosing bedding: Is it cool?
 Is it clean?
-And will irritate allergies?
-Luckily for you, bamboo holds the answer to all three questions.
+And will irritate your skin or nose?
+Luckily for you, bamboo viscose holds the answer to all three questions.

-How clean is bamboo?
-It is a naturally antibacterial plant.
-That’s right!
-Bamboo has natural properties that repel bacteria, dust, dead skin, and more.
+How clean is bamboo viscose?
+Bamboo viscose has natural properties that repel dust, dead skin, and more.
 What does this mean for you?
-By investing in bamboo bedding, you’ll be spending less time washing and more time enjoying your fresh sheets.
+By investing in bamboo viscose bedding, you’ll be spending less time washing and more time enjoying your fresh sheets.

-Bamboo is great for cooling and repelling bacteria, but what about allergies?
+Bamboo viscose is great for cooling and sleeping clean, but what about other irritants?
 You’re in luck!
-Bamboo is naturally hypoallergenic.
-Unlike other materials, it won’t cause you to sneeze and cough when you sleep,
+Bamboo viscose is naturally hypoallergenic.
+Unlike other materials, it won’t cause you to sneeze and cough when you sleep.

 It’s important to keep in mind that no matter how challenging your insomnia may seem, there is always hope for recovery.
 In fact, 75% of those who develop insomnia recover and experience deep, restful sleep for years to come.* By utilizing our tips, you too can enjoy sleep and avoid insomnia!